haskell-distributed/distributed-process/documentation.md

 The [Control.Distributed.Processes.Platform.ManagedProcess][21] API provides a number of different abstractions that can be used to achieve similar benefits in your code.
-It works by introducing a standard protocol between your process and the *world around*, which governs how to handle request/reply processing, exit signals, timeouts, sleep/hibernation with `threadDelay` and even provides hooks that terminating processes can use to clean up residual state.
+It works by introducing a standard protocol between your process and the *world outside*, which governs how to handle request/reply processing, exit signals, timeouts, sleeping/hibernation with `threadDelay` and even provides hooks that terminating processes can use to clean up residual state.

 The [API documentation][21] is quite extensive, so here we will simply point out the obvious differences.
-A implemented implemented with `ManagedProcess` can present a type safe API to its callers (and the server side code too!), although that's not its primary benefit.
+A process implemented with `ManagedProcess` can present a type safe API to its callers (and the server side code too!), although that's not its primary benefit.
 For a very simplified example: